pgailinas/videoqa-representation-comparison/docs/index.md

 ### Notebook Workflow

-The project is organized as nine modular notebooks supporting the three experimental pipelines.
+The project is organized as eight modular notebooks supporting the three experimental pipelines.

 | Notebook | Purpose |
 |----------|---------|